PDIS/transcript/2020-05-11-Interview-with-Andrew-Leonard.md

 Gopher, FTP, Archive and so on were the dominant players.
 I personally fell in love with the Gopher technology, and also was very frequent in the dial-up BBS that are being transplanted onto the Internet into a kind of massively-multiplayer BBS.
 They are still around.

 ### Audrey Tang:
-The point is that I witnessed for myself as an enthusiast and as an early adopter how World Wide Web just boardified everything, and helped I think mostly by Gopher’s restrictive copyright license at the time.
+The point is that I witnessed for myself as an enthusiast and as an early adopter how World Wide Web just borgified everything, and helped I think mostly by Gopher’s restrictive copyright license at the time.
 Gopher was refusing to hand out license in a non-exclusive, open fashion.

 ### Audrey Tang:
 You have to actually talk to the Gopher makers to operate your own Gopher server, whereas as we all know, Tim Berners-Lee did nothing of that sort and said everybody is welcome to fork my ideas.
 I paraphrase.